Millionær for en aften

 Millionær for en aften (Millionaire for an Evening) is a Norwegian comedy film from 1960 directed by Øyvind Vennerød.
 It stars Henki Kolstad, Unni Bernhoft, and Willie Hoel.
 Jørn Ording and Vennerød arranged the screenplay, which was written by Bent Christensen and Werner Hedmann.
+It is an uncredited remake of the German film And Who Is Kissing Me? written by Friedrich Dammann and Herbert Rosenfeld.

 Plot

 A shipowner is appointed to save a theater that is making a loss.
 A female ballet dancer thinks the shipowner is a journalist, and she asks him to play a shipowner to trick the theater director into putting on a play with her as the prima donna.